jacomaco/project/README.md

 1. Finish implementing the Advanced search funtionality
 2. Create a section where there are links to the users favorite websites
 3. Make it usable as a custom homepage in a webbrowser
+4. Make the navbar transparent.
+So that I can have the body gradient throught the eintire site